unisonweb/website/src/compare-lang/unison-for-python-devs.md

 Unison does not have special syntax for creating `Maps` or `Sets`, so they are often created from a list of tuples.

 In Unison, the following does not mutate the original `Map`.
-It creates a new `Map` and binds it to a variable:
+Inserting the new key and value creates a new `Map` and binds it to a variable:

 ```unison
 map1 = Map.fromList [("💙", 1), ("🩷", 12), ("💚", 35)]